cpske/ISP/django/authentication.md

        'django.contrib.auth.backends.ModelBackend',
     )
     ```
-   You can add OAuth authentication by adding the social-auth package as another authentication backend.
+   You can add OAuth authentication by (later) adding the social-auth package or allauth package as another authentication backend.

 4. Include the Django auth views in your URLs.
 By convention, use `accounts/` as the prefix for these URLs:
     ```python